 "It would take a thousand years and a million pages to write Che's biography."Ernesto Guevara (1928-1967), better known by his nickname "Che", note was an Argentinian Marxist revolutionary who attained fame for his active role as a guerrilla leader and strategist in the Cuban Revolution (in which he helped Fidel Castro to seize power from the United States-backed dictator Fulgencio Batista) and then later, his death in Bolivia, where he was arrested and executed by the Bolivian military with the aid of the CIA.
-He also took part in the Congo revolution, but it wasn't successful..
-A photograph of Che by Alberto Korda became one of the most famous photographs during The '60s, which thanks to the intense gaze of its subject along with his youth and good looks made him an Icon of Rebellion well into the 21st Century, reprints of said image created a profitable market for T-shirts with his face on it.
-Defending a socialist cause and being executed at a young age, Che Guevara has evolved into a symbol that represents both, "civil disobedience" and "political awareness" (The Other Wiki has several articles about him).
+He also ran Castro's most infamous prison, La Cabana, and oversaw Revolutionary Tribunals and summary executions.
+After that he worked as a government bureaucrat and took a lead in introducing literary measures.
+Eventually he became restless and decided to engage in revolutionary causes again.
+He later took part in the Congo revolution, but it wasn't successful.
+Then he conducted a complicated scheme in Bolivia that eventually led to his capture and execution.
+Defending a socialist cause and being executed at a young age, Che Guevara evolved into a symbol that represents both, "civil disobedience" and "political awareness" (The Other Wiki has several articles about him).
+A photograph of Che by Alberto Korda became one of the most famous photographs during The '60s, which thanks to the intense gaze of its subject along with his youth and good looks made him an Icon of Rebellion well into the 21st Century, reprints of said image created a profitable market or T-shirts with his face on it.
 More often than not, he is also used as the "Romantic Expression" of Guerilla Warfare: a tough but well-intentioned guy, willing to fight injustice (and American imperialism) over everything.
-Often treated as a hero figure in many books, film, and TV shows alike.
+Often treated as a hero figure in many books, film, and TV shows alike while also glossing over the fact that Guevara openly admitted to revolutionary violence, famously admitting in his speech at the UN that his administration executed political prisoners, or that he openly advocated nuclear holocaust against the United States during the Cuban Missile Crisis.
+This sanitized portrayal of Che Guevara is however necessary for his commodification in the West into a mass-market consumerist image providing money that mostly goes to western capitalist nations, so it's unlikely to change as long as Che continues to be in demand.
 Lots of books, quite a few movies, and even an SNK Metal Slug-ish videogame called "Guevara" (dolled up in the USA as Guerrilla War) have been done about him.

 —Gabriel García Márquez, Colombian journalist